 Zoodles have become somewhat of a trend, offering a gluten-free and healthier alternative to enjoy pasta dishes without the guilt of consuming all those pasta calories.
 Zoodles make use of traditional pasta shapes, and you can easily prepare them at home using zucchini and a spiralizer.

 Okay, so that really is a lot of different pasta shapes and names.
 And we'll be honest; we've barely had enough space in this article to cover the most popular noodles.
 There are hundreds more unique pasta shapes and local delicacies that you can find not only across Italy but the world!
+With that many existing types of pasta, there's no coincidence that there are many types of pasta sauce as well!

 It's time to liven up your pasta cooking skills by experimenting with some new noodles, from ravioli and lasagna to spaghetti and rigatoni.
 It's time to dust off the pasta maker, stock up on eggs and flour, and start hand-making all sorts of delicious types of pasta noodles at home!